ali-hasehmi/tic-tac-toe/README.md

 # How to Build in GNU/linux
 tested with gcc on ArchLinux

-`gcc main.c core.c board.c input-utils.c -o main -lpthreadg`
+`gcc main.c core.c board.c input-utils.c -o main -lpthread`